4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 1. Source control systems with CI / CD pipelines like GitLab
 2. Artfefact Repositories (to store microservice images and other packages)
 3. Container orchestration like K8S
-4. OpenShift (to deploy and run microservices).
+4. OpenShift (to deploy and run microservices)
+5. Others

 Sometimes the CI/CD of a product becomes more complex and confusing than the product's microservices themselves.
 This is especially true when the CI / CD architecture is not given due importance.